 Bachelor of Science in Industrial Design: Concentration in Product Design and Development

-The Bachelor of Science in Industrial Design with Concentration in Product Design and Development (BSID/PDD) is a program for students who intend to focus their studies on product-oriented design applications.
-The major addresses the creation of industrial goods and services and concentrates on three principle aspects of design: process, people, and product.
-The BSID/PDD incorporates the study of user-centered needs, relative to the responsible and resourceful implementation of technology innovation, materials, marketing principles, and aesthetic values.
+The Bachelor of Science in Industrial Design addresses the creation of industrial goods and services.
+The program is concentrated on three principle aspects of design – process, people, and product – and incorporates the study of user-centered needs, relative to the responsible and resourceful implementation of technology innovation, materials, marketing principles, and aesthetic values.

 Industrial Design (B.S.): Concentration in Product Design and Development — 59 Units